 - NOTE: If using frozen beans leave them inside a strainer for 2-3 hours at room temperature to thaw.
 If using fresh, ideally blanch them first.
 By cooking them in boiling water for 2-3 minutes and then adding them straight into ice-cold water.
 Strain and use into the stew.

-- Add the canned tomatoes to a small food processor and blend until smooth.
+- Add the canned tomatoes to a food processor and pulse until smooth.
 Set aside.

 - Heat a splash of olive oil in a cooking pot over high heat.

-- Add to the pot with the hot oil and sear on all sides.
-Don't flip the pieces right away give them a minute or two to get some colour first.
+- Add the meat to the pot with the hot oil and sear on all sides.
+Don't flip the pieces right away.
+Give them a minute or two to get some colour first.

-- Then turn the heat to medium and transfer the meat back to the pot.
-Pour a good splash of wine, scrape the bottom of the pot with a wooden spoon and wait for a few minutes until it evaporates (stops smelling of alcohol).
+- Return the meat to the pot.
+Turn the heat to medium and transfer the meat back to the pot.
+Pour a good splash of wine, scrape the bottom of the pot with a wooden spoon, and wait for a few minutes until it evaporates (stops smelling of alcohol).

-- Once the beans are soft and tender and the sauce thickened turn the heat off and let the food stand for 15 minutes.
+- Rest.
+Once the beans are soft and tender and the sauce has thickened, turn the heat off and let the food stand for 15 minutes.

-- Then serve with freshly ground pepper on top, and if you like a piece of feta cheese that goes so nicely with this food!
+- Serve with freshly ground pepper on top, and if you like, a piece of feta cheese that goes so nicely with this food!

 The Pork stew with fresh green bean is Fantastic.
 I stopped eating pork and beef 15 years ago, but I had to make this.